-SEATTLE, September 27, 2017 — Russell Investments released its 2017 Global Market Outlook – Q4 Update today, offering economic insights and market forecasts from its global team of multi-asset investment strategists.
+SYDNEY, 3 October 2017 – Russell Investments has posted its Q4 2017 global market outlook report, “Momentum verses Asymmetry," offering economic insights and market forecasts from its global team of multi-asset investment strategists.

 “Global growth, inflation and monetary policy have created an economic sweet spot as we look ahead to the fourth quarter of 2017, but we believe high valuations make U.S. equities vulnerable to any news that upsets the industry consensus on moderate growth, low inflation and low interest rates,” said Andrew Pease, global head of investment strategy at Russell Investments.
 “With the potential for volatility to return, we believe a globally diversified multi-asset investment strategy may offer the best opportunity for both portfolio returns and downside protection.”

-For more information on the annual report, which also includes the strategists’ latest views on Europe, Asia-Pacific and currencies, please see the 2017 Global Market Outlook – Q4 Update.
+For more information on the annual report, please see the 2017 Global Market Outlook – Q4 Update.

 About Russell Investments

-Russell Investments, a global asset manager, is one of only a few firms that offers actively managed multi-asset portfolios and services which include advice, investments and implementation.
-Russell Investments stands with institutional investors, financial advisors and individuals working with their advisors—using the firm’s core capabilities that extend across capital market insights, manager research, asset allocation, portfolio implementation and factor exposures—to help each achieve their desired investment outcomes.
-The firm has more than $277 billion in assets under management (as of 30/6/2017) and works with more than 2,500 institutional clients, independent distribution partners and individual investors globally.
+Russell Investments, a global asset manager, is one of only a few firms that offers actively managed multi-asset portfolios and services that include advice, investments and implementation.
+Russell Investments stands with institutional investors, financial advisors and individuals working with their advisors—using the firm’s core capabilities that extend across capital market insights, manager research, asset allocation, portfolio implementation and factor exposures— to help each achieve their desired investment outcomes.
+The firm has AUD$361.4 billion in assets under management (as of 30/6/2017) and works with more than 2,500 institutional clients, independent distribution partners and individual investors globally.

 Headquartered in Seattle, Washington, Russell Investments operates globally with 21 offices, providing investment services in the world’s major financial centers such as London, Paris, Amsterdam, Sydney, Tokyo, Shanghai, Toronto and New York.
-For more information about how Russell Investments helps to improve financial security for people, visit russellinvestments.com follow @Russell_Invest.
+For more information about how Russell Investments helps to improve financial security for people, visit https://russellinvestments.com/au/